All about the FenlanderZ (The Fenlanders)

 (Hosted on the Raspberry Pi - a web server for £25.00 - consuming only 4 watt!)

-PLEASE NOTE: in 2019 the web address of this site will be: www.my-music.mywire.org
+PLEASE NOTE: in 2021 the web address of this site changes to: my-music.kaspencer.com (NB.: no "www")

 |The FenlanderZ (also known as "The

 Fenlanders") were a popular music group of the early 1960s.
 The original members of the group were

 Kenneth S and Brian G, who met in the Youth Club in Metheringham village in Lincolnshire when they

 were both aged about 16.
 They started playing together in 1961-62 - Kenneth had started to learn the

 guitar when he was eleven years old: his father's 1928 Dobro, which Kenneth learned on, is shown on